TauntonandSomersetNHSTrust/ydh-toc-itk3/README.md

 ### Requesting a Test Mailbox

-However, from reviewing the [Message Exchange for Social Care and Health (MESH) API Onboarding section](https://digital.nhs.uk/developer/api-catalogue/message-exchange-for-social-care-and-health-api#api-description__onboarding), the test organisation is not required when [requesting a test MESH mailbox](https://digital.nhs.uk/services/message-exchange-for-social-care-and-health-mesh/messaging-exchange-for-social-care-and-health-apply-for-a-mailbox).
+From reviewing the [Message Exchange for Social Care and Health (MESH) API Onboarding section](https://digital.nhs.uk/developer/api-catalogue/message-exchange-for-social-care-and-health-api#api-description__onboarding), the test organisation is not required when [requesting a test MESH mailbox](https://digital.nhs.uk/services/message-exchange-for-social-care-and-health-mesh/messaging-exchange-for-social-care-and-health-apply-for-a-mailbox).
 The test organisation may still be of use in the future.

 A test MESH mailbox was requested via the web form on 2022-08-24 for the following Transfer of Care (FHIR) [MESH workflows](https://digital.nhs.uk/services/message-exchange-for-social-care-and-health-mesh/workflow-groups-and-workflow-ids):